Zacky3181V/prog_lect_wfa/README.md

 * [Setup](#setup)

 ## General Info
-These two tiny applications were made in educational aim - learning basics of WFA library Project consist of one solution and two projects inside
+These two tiny applications were made in educational aim - learning basics of WFA library.
+Project consist of one solution and two projects inside

 ##Technologies
 * Visual Studio 2019